 - And what does it mean for you to be here too?

 - What is the opposite of the white gaze?

-In the version staged later that year as part of the BUZZCUT ‘Out of the Woods Weekender’ programme during the 2016 Forest Fringe, Thompson reframed the work as a durational performance lasting eighteen hours over three days, with the question cards again presented on the walls of a windowless, darkened space in which she sat writing.
+In the version staged later that year as part of the BUZZCUT ‘Out of the Woods Weekender’ strand of Forest Fringe’s Edinburgh programme, Thompson reframed the work as a durational performance lasting eighteen hours over three days, with the question cards again presented on the walls of a windowless, darkened space in which she sat writing.
 At the time, she described it like this:

 Inside this room, I am writing 1000 questions about race.
 I’m writing them on little white cards.
 I am writing questions so that they don’t live in my body quite the same way any more.
 (Thompson 2016: 164)